 Endpoint management controls how authorized users can access your cloud apps from a broad range of devices, including mobile and personal devices.
 You can use conditional access policies to restrict access only to devices that meet certain security and compliance standards.
 These managed devices require a device identity.

 Azure Identity Protection includes several policies that can help your organization manage responses to suspicious user actions.
 User risk is the probability that a user identity is compromised.
 Sign-in risk is the probability that a sign-in request isn't coming from the user.
-Azure AD calculates sign-in risk scores based on the probability of the sign-in request originating from the actual user, based on behavioral analytics.
+Microsoft Entra ID calculates sign-in risk scores based on the probability of the sign-in request originating from the actual user, based on behavioral analytics.

-Azure AD risk detections use adaptive machine learning algorithms and heuristics to detect suspicious actions related to user accounts.
+Microsoft Entra risk detections use adaptive machine learning algorithms and heuristics to detect suspicious actions related to user accounts.
 Each detected suspicious action is stored in a record called a risk detection.
-Azure AD calculates user and sign-in risk probability using this data, enhanced with Microsoft's internal and external threat intelligence sources and signals.
+Microsoft Entra ID calculates user and sign-in risk probability using this data, enhanced with Microsoft's internal and external threat intelligence sources and signals.

 You can use the Identity Protection risk detection APIs in Microsoft Graph to expose information about risky users and sign-ins.